RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	correlation	refers	to	the	ability	to	look	at	logs from	different	kinds	of	devices	and	tie	together	attacks	or	attempts	as they	move	through	the	enterprise.
 Although	correlation	is	similar	to aggregation	in	that	it	looks	at	more	than	one	type	of	device,	it	is	not the	best	answer	in	this	case.
  	C	is	incorrect	because	monitoring	refers	to	a	SIEM	solution	having	the ability	to	detect	event	data	signatures	from	predefined	parameters	and alert	administrators	to	them.
 This	works	much	like	an	IDS	would	on network	traffic,	but	it	can	cover	a	far	broader	and	heterogeneous	range of	devices.
  	D	is	incorrect	because	although	consolidation	is	a	similar	term	to aggregation,	it	is	not	the	official	term	used.

-29. The	use	of	baseline	images,	especially	with	the	auto-scaling	capabilitiesof	cloud	environments,	is	crucial	for	secure	operations.
+### Question # 1 - 	The	use	of	baseline	images,	especially	with	the	auto-scaling	capabilitiesof	cloud	environments,	is	crucial	for	secure	operations.
 What	is	the	first step	undertaken	when	creating	a	new	baseline	image?
 A.		Clean	the	operating	system	install.
 B.	Update	all	software	on	the	install.
 C.	Disable	or	remove	all	nonessential	services.
 D.	Bring	patching	up	the	latest	level.